NoodlemanD/balena-sound-plexamp-trial/docs/05-audio-interfaces.md

 ### Overview

-balenaSound supports a wide variety of DACs, but in an ever-growing market, chances are your particular DAC might not work with the project just yet.
+IoTSound supports a wide variety of DACs, but in an ever-growing market, chances are your particular DAC might not work with the project just yet.
 Broadly speaking, it's a two step process in order for a DAC to be officially supported:

 1. the required kernel driver must be available in balenaOS
-2. adequate testing must be performed with balenaSound
+2. adequate testing must be performed with IoTSound

 Latest versions of balenaOS already ships with drivers for most, if not all, of the DACs available.
 The testing story, however, is different.
 It's not possible for us to test all of them individually as it would take an incredible amount of resources.
 For this reason, we rely on community contributions to help catalogue existing DACs into three categories:

-- [Supported DACs](https://iotsound.pages.dev/iotsound/audio-interfaces#Supported-DACs): battle-tested, known to work with balenaSound.
+- [Supported DACs](https://iotsound.pages.dev/iotsound/audio-interfaces#Supported-DACs): battle-tested, known to work with IoTSound.
-- [Untested DACs](https://iotsound.pages.dev/iotsound/audio-interfaces#Untested-DACs): DACs whose drivers are included in balenaOS but haven't been tested with balenaSound (most likely because no balena team member has one).
+- [Untested DACs](https://iotsound.pages.dev/iotsound/audio-interfaces#Untested-DACs): DACs whose drivers are included in balenaOS but haven't been tested with IoTSound.
 - [Unsupported DACs](https://iotsound.pages.dev/iotsound/audio-interfaces#Unsupported-DACs): DACs that probably need additional drivers that aren't currently available in balenaOS.

 A curated list for all three categories can be found in the sections below.
-If you don't find your DAC anywhere, please add a comment to [this](https://github.com/balena-labs-projects/iotsound/issues/439) GitHub issue and we'll take a look for you.
+If you don't find your DAC anywhere, please add a comment to [this](https://github.com/balena-labs-projects/iotsound/issues/439) GitHub issue.

 ### Configuration

-To get a DAC board to work with balenaSound you will need to enable its corresponding Device Tree Overlay.
+To get a DAC board to work with IoTSound you will need to enable its corresponding Device Tree Overlay.
 Thankfully balenaCloud makes this very easy to do.

 In the balenaCloud dashboard: